-That is, if you haven’t already spilled the beans!
+That is, if you haven’t spilled the beans already!

-You might even notice a tiny baby bump has popped out overnight.
+Perhaps you might even notice a tiny 10 week baby bump has popped out overnight.

 Your body is making way for your rapidly growing baby.